 My series features a bad-ass sociopathic villain.
-His name is Lieutenant Dunstan Fairfax.
+His name is Dunstan Fairfax.
 Readers occasionally ask me where his complex characterization came from.
 Ex-boyfriend, maybe?
 Former boss?
 Nope.
 Fairfax comes from a number of sources, and he’s evolved in my imagination over a lifetime.

 Fodder for a Kid’s Imagination: the 1960s